bespoken/bespoken-docs/unit-testing/guide.md

 It can also set test-suite specific items such as:

+* accessToken: Sets the access token in the generated requests
 * [address](../use-cases#testing-with-the-address-api): Should be set with address attributes to emulate results from the Address API
 * applicationId: Sets the applicationId to be used in the generated requests
 * deviceId: Sets the deviceId to be used in the generated requests